 Computed Tomography – CT Scanner

 CT scanners are considered advanced medical equipment that is not commonly available in veterinary practices.
-We are pleased to be able to be one of the few Veterinary clinics in Singapore to offer in-house CT scanning, which greatly improves the diagnostic accuracy for all our pets.
+We are pleased to be able to be one of the few Vet in Singapore to offer in-house CT scanning, which greatly improves the diagnostic accuracy for all our pets.

 CT (Computed Tomography) Scanning is a diagnostic tool used to look at various parts of your pet’s body, such as organs, bones, muscles or other internal body parts.